heuristic-solver/asr-nemo-nvidia/document.md

 4. Use of a virtual environment to resolve dependency and build issues.
 5. FastAPI was used to make a web API of the application.

+#Issues Encountered
+1. NumPy Compatibility Error with NeMo
+    Version mismatch between numpy and the compiled NeMo modules occured.
+I refered the original github repo for nemo and updated numpy version to fix the issue.
+2.